supatechlead/33togetrich/content/posts/20240110_react_nginx_docker.md

 tableOfContents = true
 +++

 Dockerizing a React application with Nginx is a common practice for deploying web applications in a containerized environment.
-Here is a step-by-step guide on how to Dockerize a React application with Nginx.
+Here is a first step-by-step guide on how to Dockerize a React application with Nginx.

 ## Step 1: Set Up Your React App